What to see in Florence: Santo Spirito by Day!

 If you’re just here for the weekend, every third Sunday of the month there is a specialist organic food market which should not be missed!
 You can find delicious, local tuscan goods and unique organic creations from the locals.
 The second sunday of the month you can find a serious antique market where people from all over the region bring their unique and beautiful goods.
 If you’re not a serious collector of antique items, (or if you don’t have the cash to dole out), this is still a great place to go and browse.
 There are many beautiful and amazing things to be seen at this market and I highly recommend making a trip.

 Here you will observe genuine Italian culture and the dynamics of a lively neighborhood.
 If you check back to find more articles about the young trendy night life of the Piazza Santo Spirito and the best bars and best restaurants in Florence located right there in this hidden neighborhood.
-If you’re interested in seeing all of Florence’s major highlights and even some of those lesser known piazzas like Piazza Santo Spirito, I implore you to join the Walk and Talk Tour with Florencetown.
-Come see the city and uncover the secrets of Florence with one of our knowledgeable, local tour guides every day at 10am.
-Call our offices at (+39) 055 281103 to book your tour now or send us an email at firstname.lastname@example.org.
+If you’re interested in seeing all of Florence’s major highlights and even some of those lesser known piazzas like Piazza Santo Spirito, my advice is to join the Walk and Talk Tour with Florencetown.
+Florencetown tours let you uncover the secrets of Florence with knowledgeable, local tour guides.